F A Q s

 Do you give us the RAW images?

 To put it simply, No. When you hire us, you are hiring our style and trust us to bring our creative interpretation to your day.
 The editing process is equally important as the photo taking part.
 We may take a photo in a certain way with the editing process in mind to get the final product we were going for.
 And let's be honest, the RAW images are not that pretty to look at anyway.
 We generally give most of the photos that we have taken on the day anyway... minus any blurry ones or if someone got in the way, etc.

 What are your prices?

 We don’t like posing and are both a little awkward?

 That’s fine!
 (We hated it too).
 We will talk you through it and make you feel as comfortable as we can.
-We like to shoot candid and natural moments anyway!
-We will suggest a few poses to make sure you're both looking good, but then we will play around and let it naturally unfold from there.
+We like steer away from overly posed and stiff styled photography anyway!
+We will suggest a few poses to make sure you're both looking good, but then we will direct you and play around to let it naturally unfold from there.
 All we ask is that you trust us to do our thing, forget about the cameras, and to remember why you fell in love.

 What happens if it rains on the wedding day?